The superpowers of introverts

 Traveling the worlds within

 Far too often, I witness brilliant minds go unnoticed, undervalued because most of the time, they too think that they should shape shift into something mainstream.
-And I get it, in today’s fast-paced world, it’s particularly challenging for introverts to maintain visibility, especially on social media.
+And I get it, the world is noisy, and it’s particularly challenging for introverts to maintain visibility (especially on social media).
 I admit, I’m still navigating this landscape myself, but rather than focusing solely on my own presence, I find fulfillment in supporting fellow creatives and freelancers to shine.
-Perhaps that’s an inherent trait of introverts—preferring to empower others rather than seek the limelight for oneself.
+Perhaps that’s an inherent trait of introvert, —preferring to empower others rather than seek the limelight for oneself.

 Tailoring your work to suit you as an introvert